xenharmonic-devs/sonic-weave/README.md

 The expression `1,2` for `6/5` is problematic when you consider the rest of the grammar.
 Would `[1,2,3,4]` be the same as `[6/5, 17/5]` or `[1, 2, 3, 4]`?
 SonicWeave takes the latter interpretation and bans comma decimals from most of the syntax.

 ### Recommendations
-To avoid ambiguity use explicit cents i.e. `100.0c` or explicit scientific notation i.e. `1.2e0`.
+To avoid ambiguity use explicit cents i.e. `100.0c` or explicit scientific notation i.e. `1.2e0` or just `1.2e`.

 ## Stdlib
 SonicWeave comes with batteries included.